Jikazu/dunka-dungeons/readme.md

 Required technologies: HTML, CSS

-### Design
+## Design
 This is my first ever coding project, and I've been quite inspired by the "Love Running" project I did earlier in the course.
 My design of the header and the footer have been inspired by that project.

 ### Colour
 The colour palette is created with regards to my hero image to get the colours unified.
-The hero image is the endpboss for the expansion we're currently playing so it fits well with the theme, as we are a raidingguild.
+The hero image is the endboss for the expansion we're currently playing so it fits well with the theme, as we are a raiding guild.
 I created it using [Adobe Color](https://color.adobe.com/sv/create/color-wheel)

 ![colourpalette](/assets/readme-images/color-palette.png)